 As a result of the LCAP reflection process, educational partner engagement, and progress we've seen toward our desired outcomes, we will maintain the goal, metrics, and actions that are in place for the 22-23 school year.
 While we continue to see progress with our English learners as well as a decrease in our academic disproportionality data, there are still improvements to be made.
-We will be contracting with Houghton Mifflin and their English 3D curriculum, which has been added to our Action 4.2.
-This will include on-site professional development throughout the year for all teachers with a focus on effective designated ELD instruction.
-In addition, we will incorporate additional stipends for our designated teachers on-site into our Action 4.4 and provide them with additional EL prep time in order to effectively coach and facilitate training to other teachers.
+We will continue to emphasize the teacher development to successfully implement our English 3D curriculum (Action 4.2).
+In addition, we will make a minor shift under our final Action for Goal 4.
+Our Dean of Curriculum and Instruction (DOI) will now be leading the processes for identifying potential English Learners, ensuring they are tested with the Initial ELPAC, and notifying families of the results.
+They will also take over from the Dean of Operations the lead on annual Summative ELPAC testing and executing reclassifications for students who qualify.
+Summit Public Schools central team will support the DCI with training on effectively managing all of these processes and by providing CALPADS and testing management services.
 These actions are a continued response from our educational partners' feedback to provide additional resources and focus on our English learners as we were seeing academic and social disproportionate outcomes for our English learner students.